Niraj-Lunavat/Drowsiness-Detection/readme.md

-# Drowsiness Detection OpenCV 😴 🚫 🚗
+# Drowsiness Detection 😴 🚫 🚗

 ###### Made with ❤️ by [Niraj Lunavat](https://www.linkedin.com/in/nirajlunavat/)

 ### Description 📌

- Drowsiness detection is a safety technology that can prevent accidents that are caused by drivers who fell asleep while driving.
-Its computer vision system that can automatically detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsy.
-This code can easily detect your eyes and alert when the user is drowsy.
+  We will be making a drowsiness detection system.Drowsiness detection is a safety technology that can prevent accidents that are caused by drivers who fell asleep while driving.
+A countless number of people drive on the highway day and night.
+Taxi drivers, bus drivers, truck drivers and people traveling long-distance suffer from lack of sleep.
+Due to which it becomes very dangerous to drive when feeling sleepy.
+The majority of accidents happen due to the drowsiness of the driver.
+Its computer vision system that can detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsy.
+This code can detect your eyes and alert when the user is drowsy.

-### Applications 🎯
-This can be used by riders who tend to drive for a longer period of time that may lead to accidents

 ### Code Requirements 🦄
 The example code is in Python ([version 3.5](https://www.python.org/download/releases/3.5/) or higher will work).